 What is the difference between an HO8 and HO3 home insurance policy?

 Be careful if you are offered an HO8 policy for your homeowners insurance.
-This is a non-standard, bare-bones product, and lacks a lot of coverage provided with the more common HO3 policy.
+The HO-8 is a non-standard, bare-bones product, and lacks a lot of coverage provided with the more common HO3 policy form.